anonymoustafa/my-reading-list/readme.md

 #### C
 * Sri Manikanta Palakollu - Practical System Programming with C - Pragmatic Example Applications in Linux and Unix-Based Operating Systems.-Apress (2021)
+* Donat, Wolfram - Jumpstarting C_ learn the programming language that lets you interface with your computer's hardware and memory-Maker Media (2018_2017)

 #### C++
 * Alex Allain - Jumping into C++ (PDF book with sample code)

 #### Go
 * Gobook

 #### JavaScript
 * Eloquent JavaScript, 3rd edition, by Marijn Haverbeke

 #### Rust-Lang
 1. Maxwell Flitton - Rust Web Programming_ A hands-on guide to developing fast and secure web apps with the Rust programming language-Packt Publishing (2021)
 2. Steve Klabnik, Carol Nichols - The Rust Programming Language (Covers Rust 2018)-No Starch Press (2019)